 Boulder-based Artimus Robotics is paving the way for robotic advancement in the physical world by developing ground breaking HASEL technology.
-After the team recently signed a new lease in at one of WW Reynolds’ properties in Boulder, we had the opportunity to catch up with the Artimus Robotics team to hear more about what we should expect from them in years to come.
+Artimus recently signed a new lease at 2985 Sterling Court, a building leased and managed by WW Reynolds and owned by Ivy Realty out of Connecticut.
+We had the opportunity to catch up with the Artimus Robotics team to hear more about what we should expect from them in years to come.

 WWR: Give us a bit of background of Artimus Robotics, how did you get started?

 Artimus Robotics: Artimus Robotics is a robotic hardware technology company.
 We are changing the way robotics and automation move by providing life-like motion that can move like you and me.
 Our breakthrough technology called HASEL artificial muscles provides a new way to make motion by using flexible and soft materials rather than metals and hard-plastics common in traditional robotics.
 Our actuator technology was developed at the University of Colorado Boulder by the founding team of Artimus.
 During their PhD careers, the founders of Artimus saw the commercial potential of this technology and received significant commercial interest from companies such as Google and the US Navy and thus in late 2018, Artimus was born.
 Currently we operate in a variety of industries including defense, industrial automation, human-machine interfaces, as well as a few other experimental applications.

 WWR: How did your team at Artimus Robotics come together?

 Artimus Robotics: The founding team of Artimus met each other while pursuing their PhDs in the mechanical engineering department at CU Boulder.
 It was during this time that they developed the technology that is the foundation for Artimus Robotics.
 Our team has a diverse range of technical backgrounds, ranging from materials science, to design, to mathematics which allows us to tackle the most challenging technical problems as we bring our technology to market.